EdPike365-Org/edpike365-blog/src/styles/StyleHeadGames_README.md

 - this is a really good thread about inlining css in the header, trying to modify webpack I think this is the default webpack minifier https://survivejs.com/webpack/styling/separating-css/

+JS wrapped as IIFE to use private variables and functions